AlexsJones/istio-service-tester/README.md

 # istio-service-tester

 Use this to test if your mesh is working.

 This creates a pair of basic GRPC services in a namespace you've already enabled.

+The services will syn/ack each other forever.
+It's proven useful for sanity checks...

 ![](images/1.png)